CoderDojo-Content/Intermediate-Wearables/en/design-your-circuit.md

 1. Gather all your NeoPixels and some chalk or a pencil.
 Lay a t-shirt \(or whatever piece of fabric you're making the project on\) out on a flat surface.
-Arrange the NeoPixels into a shape that you like.
+Arrange the pixels into a shape that you like.
 I'm going to do a smiley face!
 Some other ideas are
  * A straight line
  * A heart (eight NeoPixels is perfect for this)
  * Pretend "buttons" down the front of a t-shirt